The leading cause of vomiting, diarrhea, and foodborne illness in the U.S. – norovirus – is picking up steam during the winter months.

 See searchable WastewaterSCAN data here

-State and local health officials also track outbreaks of norovirus, which is when two or more people get sick from a common source.
+State and local health officials also track outbreaks of norovirus.
+(An outbreak is when two or more people get sick from a common source.)
 They may issue alerts through the news media and social media.

 Get started with UC Davis Telehealth Express Care

-This post was medically reviewed by Chief of Pediatric Infectious Diseases Dean Blumberg.
+This blog was medically reviewed by Dean Blumberg, M.D.